PraveenKSI/IntroToJquery/README.md

 Contains assignment solutions to IntroToJquery

-1.Console "Hello Word" in document.ready function
+1.Console "Hello Word" in document.ready function\n
-2.Select a ID name "#test" and add class "load" when DOM is loaded 3.Change the color of element which class name end with "-new" 4.Disable submit button using jquery attr method 5.Change the font size of ".target" which has parent element with id name "#main" 6.After page load change the HTML of div element with "p" element
+2.Select a ID name "#test" and add class "load" when DOM is loaded\n 3.Change the color of element which class name end with "-new"\n 4.Disable submit button using jquery attr method 5.Change the font size of ".target" which has parent element with id name "#main" 6.After page load change the HTML of div element with "p" element